BOYS OF SUMMER TOURNAMENT RULES

 Rule 26- Only games suspended by weather can be played to completion.
-Suspended games are official if the visitor is trailing after five innings of at bats or the home team is trailing after five innings of at bats.
-If the visitor takes the lead in the top of the sixth or seventh inning and the home team does not bat in the bottom of the inning, the game reverts back to the previous fully played inning.
+Suspended games are official if the visitor is trailing after four innings of at bats or the home team is trailing after four innings of at bats.
+If the visitor takes the lead in the top of the fifth or sixth inning and the home team does not bat in the bottom of the inning, the game reverts back to the previous fully played inning.
 It is the responsibility of both managers to agree on a replacement date, time and field for games stopped by adverse weather.
 The division coordinator must approve the game and assign umps.
-In the Fall season, this rule is adjusted to four innings of at bats required to be considered an official game.

-Rule 27- Teams must input results and statistics on Leaguelineup.com/liboysofsummer within 24 hours of completion.
+Rule 27- Teams must input results on Leaguelineup.com/liboysofsummer within 24 hours of completion.

 Rule 28- Standings for division championships and eligibility for post-season play will be determined by the following: A) won-lost percentage B) runs allowed C) runs for D) playoff E) A team must play in at least 21 games to be eligible for the playoffs unless inclement weather forces the competition committee to reduce the games played to a lower number.

 Rule 30- Ejections.
 The first ejection warrants a warning but could carry a suspension.
 The second ejection carries an automatic suspension.
 The umpires have the right to ask for a suspension, even if it is the first ejection.
 An executive committee hearing will be held to determine suspensions.